- Graduate Handbook

 Assistantships are contracts for students to do research or assist faculty in the classroom in exchange for salary and tuition benefits.

 Teaching Assistant: A matriculated and registered graduate student who assists a faculty member to teach his or her course.
 Duties may vary and include: preparing for class sections and/or labs, grading exams or papers, and holding regular office hours.
 Teaching assistants are not expected to individually assign final grades.
 Continuation of a teaching assistantship depends on the quality of the work performed and academic performance.
+Students assigned as Teaching Assistants must be on campus and available to start their assignments by the first day of classes, and throughout the exam schedule.

 Research Assistant: A matriculated and registered graduate student who participates in research under the supervision of a faculty member.
 For the most part, research assistants are selected by individual faculty with sufficient research funding.
 Continuation of a research assistantship depends on the productivity and quality of the research performed, availability of research funds, and academic performance.